JohnAsaro/JohnAsaro/README.md

 ### 📝 Publications:

-I have two upcoming publications to be presented at [ECTA 2025](https://ecta.scitevents.org/).
+I have two publications that were presented at [ECTA 2025](https://ecta.scitevents.org/)!

-You can check them out when they are published here:
+You can check them out here:

 1. [Niching Agents in The Core](https://www.researchgate.net/publication/393960007_Niching_Agents_in_The_Core?_tp=eyJjb250ZXh0Ijp7InBhZ2UiOiJwcm9maWxlIiwicHJldmlvdXNQYWdlIjpudWxsLCJwb3NpdGlvbiI6InBhZ2VDb250ZW50In19), and its [corresponding codebase](https://github.com/ConnAALL/core-niching).
 2. [Decentralized Evolution of Hexapod Gaits with Independent Leg Controllers](https://www.researchgate.net/publication/393964860_Decentralized_Evolution_of_Hexapod_Gaits_with_Independent_Leg_Controllers), and its [corresponding codebase](https://github.com/JohnAsaro/Learning-Isolated-Individual-Leg-Control-on-a-Hexapod).